Key Takeaways

 If you decide to try a DITY move, you can take steps to make the entire operation much smoother.

-Before making any arrangements, complete a DD2278 form, which is your official request for a PPM.
+Before making any arrangements, complete the DD2278 form, your official request for a PPM.
 The travel office requires this form to ensure you are entitled to reimbursement and understand what is and isn’t covered under your PCS orders and move.
-In some cases, you can request an advance of your reimbursement to help pay for some upfront moving costs.
-If given an advance, make sure to save the receipt to submit to receive the remainder of your reimbursement after the move.
+In some cases, you can request an advance of your reimbursement to help cover some upfront moving costs.
+If given an advance, make sure to keep all the receipts to submit to receive the remainder of your reimbursement after the move.

 When preparing for a move, start by researching your new home base and city.
 Will you live in military housing or out in town?
 Are you interested in renting or buying?
 Is this a place where you could do multiple military tours, or will you be moving again in a few years?
 You have a lot to consider when finding the right home in a new city.
 If you move with dependents, consider the job market, schools, and access to activities and extracurriculars.